webhintio/online-service/README.md

 The file path is optional, by default the value is `../compose/kubernetes-azure.yml`

+You also need the config from your cluster
+`az aks get-credentials --resource-group ResourceGroupName --name ClusterName`

 #### Deploy

 To deploy the online scanner in kubernetes you need to run the